brain-score/vision/docs/source/modules/submission.rst

 Scoring Process Description
 ###########################
-For scoring submitted files, we install the Brain-Score framework on Opemnind and run the scoring process.
-There are two types of submissions possible:
+For scoring submitted files, we install the Brain-Score framework on Openmind and run the scoring process.
-- First time submissions, submitting a zip file with new models to score.
-- Resubmission of already scored models, which should be scored on updated/new benchmarks.

-To do so only a list of model IDs as stored in the database are required.
-For new submissions the delivered zip file is unpacked, the modules installed and models instantiated.
-The submitted modules must implement a clearly defined API, which is described in detail HERE.
-When the submitted module is formatted correctly, the process can extract the models and score them.
-Produced results are stored in the Score table of teh Database and in a .csv file.
-When old models should be scored on new benchmarks, the process installs (possibly multiple) past submission zip files and scores the models.
-Every submission and all scores are persisted in the database.